The Transylvania Florilegium

 Each volume of the Transylvanian Florilegium measures 19½ x 14 x 2 inches.
 (495 x 355 x 50mm)

 The watercolours for Volume I have been printed and bound.
-Volume II will be published before the end of 2019.
+Volume II is now ready for subscribers.

 Specially commissioned drawings by Richard Shirley Smith decorate the text and the end papers.
 The decorative motifs include plants, animals, insects and buildings found in Transylvania